 17. Try argan oil

 Moroccans have been using argan oil to treat skin infections for centuries.
-Today, beauty insiders insist it works wonders on boob sweat, reducing both perspiration and irritation.
+Today, beauty insiders insist it works wonders on breast sweat, reducing both perspiration and irritation.

 18. Tap on some baby powder